 And even more consequences of loneliness:

-- 45% increase in risk of death (source)
+- 45% increase in the risk of death (USCF)

-- 59% greater risk of mental and physical decline (source)
+- 59% greater risk of mental and physical decline (USCF)

-- Decline in your ability to perform activities of daily living (ADLs) (source)
+- A decline in your ability to perform activities of daily living (ADLs) (USCF)

-- Development of brain biomarkers associated with Alzheimer’s (source)
+- Development of brain biomarkers associated with Alzheimer’s (NCBI)

-The good news is being aware of your community involvement level (whether family, friends or neighbors or beyond) can help you focus on developing good daily habits, so that you can better age in place… healthy, happy and active.
+The good news is being aware of your community involvement level (whether family, friends, or neighbors, or beyond) can help you focus on developing good daily habits so that you can better age in place… healthy, active, and happy.

-That’s why I’ve gathered these these simple tactics for you try.
+That’s why I’ve gathered these simple tactics for you to try.
 There are so many helpful ideas that I broke this topic up into two parts.

-Here are the first nine tactics for you get started in fighting loneliness:
+Here are the first nine tactics for you to get started in fighting loneliness: